Fally Ipupa: 2006–2008: Debut solo album

 While still with Quartier Latin, Ipupa signed a record deal with Obouo Productions in 2006 for a solo album, titled Droit Chemin.
 In an interview with Radio France Internationale, he credited his development as a songwriter and composer to his time under Koffi's mentorship, who, he noted, provided essential guidance on crafting song openings and structuring musical arrangements.
 Ipupa became only the second Quartier Latin member, after drummer Titina Al Capone, to record a solo project while remaining in the band, and the first singer to receive such permission.
 Despite numerous attempts to dissuade him from going solo, including by fellow Quartier Latin musicians, Ipupa entered the studio alongside select Quartier Latin musicians and the arranger Maïka Munan and recorded fifteen songs, twelve of which were selected for the album.
 At the same time, Ipupa worked on Quartier Latin's next record, Danger de Mort.
 His solo album was released on 10 June 2006 and included collaborations with Barbara Kanam, Maïka Munan, Krys, Mokobé, and Benji.
-Droit Chemin received positive reviews and sold over 100,000 copies, earning Ipupa a gold record.
+Droit Chemin received positive reviews and sold over 100,000 copies within a month.
 South Africa's TVSA described the album as "trials and tribulations of love".
 Buoyed by the album's success, Ipupa left Quartier Latin shortly after.
+In a 2017 interview with Radio Vibe Côte d'Ivoire, Ipupa attributed his departure in part to what he described as Koffi's difficult temperament and treatment of its members.
+He recalled, "When I was with the group, he was a mean man.
+He ruled us like a general, just like his nickname, The General".
+After Ipupa's departure, Koffi reportedly tried unsuccessfully to bring him back.